 “He is not a slacker, thief, or troublemaker.
 He’s a musician.
 He has better things to do.”

 In real life, Jeff has also worked in construction and in credit investigation.
-Most recently he is a House Dad Writer Guy, spending a lot of time with the Uncanny X-Men, Ben 10, and Warriors (as well as stealing rare minutes with the work of writers such as Douglas Preston and Robert Crais) while finding room for his seventh novel; an eighth novel in collaboration with David Brin; skiing; backpacking; NFL games; South Park; Jethro Tull; and sushi-and-a-movie dates with his wife.
+Most recently he is a House Dad Writer Guy, spending a lot of time with the Uncanny X-Men, Ben 10, and Warriors (as well as stealing rare minutes with the work of writers like Jonathan Mayberry and Robert Crais) while finding room for his seventh novel; an eighth novel in collaboration with David Brin; skiing; backpacking; NFL games; South Park; Jethro Tull; and sushi-and-a-movie dates with his wife.

 Jeff’s first novel, high concept thriller Plague Year, sold to Ace/Penguin USA after a small bidding war between two publishers and strong interest from a third.
 Plague Year hit stores everywhere in mass market paperback in August 2007.
-The book immediately went to a second printing and is now in its eighth edition.
+The book immediately went to a second printing, a third, a fourth… all the way through eight editions.

 Audio rights sold to Recorded Books and Audible.com, who released Plague Year as narrated by stage actor Richard Ferrone.
 There was a film option (since expired) and several foreign rights deals.

 A sequel entitled Plague War was released in North America in July 2008 and became a finalist for the Philip K. Dick Award.
 The third book in the trilogy, Plague Zone, was Ace/Penguin’s lead paperback for December 2009 and received nationwide displays in Barnes & Noble and other chain outlets.